To provide you with the right information for your situation, select one of the options below:

 We can work with clients who are paying for their own care, having the cost topped up by statutory services or who are in receipt of their own personal budget from health or social care services.

 Suzanne works in occupational health at Charing Cross Hospital.
 Before patients are discharged she visits them at home to assess their needs in terms of equipment and ongoing care to make the transition back to independence.
 Our care worker, Dorothy, was able to work with Suzanne, while her patient, Mr Setchell, was instructed in the use of walking aids and hoists.
 As Suzanne’s support was being withdrawn, Dorothy, was able to continue providing support for Mr Setchell.
-She helped him with his walking aids such as taking a shower and cooking food for himself in his kitchen.
+She helped him with Domiciliary Care – his walking aids, taking a shower and cooking food for himself in his kitchen.